javadbat/jb-payment-input/Readme.md

 ```

-3- use compoent in your html or jsx file like any other html tag
+3- use component in your html or jsx file like any other html tag

 ```html
 <jb-payment-input input-type="CARD" class="" label="card number:" message="subtitle of input box"></jb-payment-input>